Competitive Salary Offer

 A revised EWP is required for all temporary pay requests.

 The appropriate vice president, in conjunction with Human Resources, must approve all requests prior to the effective date of the duties being assigned.

 In-Band Salary Adjustments

-An in-band salary adjustment is a non-competitive pay practice which allows agency management the flexibility to adjust individual salaries within their Pay Band based on a change in duties (higher level) and responsibilities.
+An In-band salary adjustment is a non-competitive pay practice which allows management the flexibility to adjust individual salaries within their pay band based on a change in duties (higher level) and responsibilities.